alanvanrossum/kroket/README.md

 ## Introduction

 You're looking at the Github repository of Team Kroket.
 Team Kroket is a group of five Computer Science students at Delft University of Technology, The Netherlands.
-For the course TI2806 - Contextproject our goal was to create a simple but fun multiplayer game, using an Oculus Rift a few Android powered mobile devices and our imagination.
+For the course TI2806 - Contextproject our goal was to create a simple but fun multiplayer game, using an Oculus Rift, a few Android powered mobile devices and our imagination.

 ### What am I looking at?